hippke/tls/README.md

 ![image](https://raw.githubusercontent.com/hippke/tls/master/docs/source/animation.gif)

 ## Attribution
-Please cite [Hippke & Heller (2019, A&A in revision)](https://ui.adsabs.harvard.edu/#abs/2019arXiv190102015H/abstract) if you find this code useful in your research.
+Please cite [Hippke & Heller (2019, A&A accepted)](https://ui.adsabs.harvard.edu/#abs/2019arXiv190102015H/abstract) if you find this code useful in your research.
 The BibTeX entry for the paper is:

 ```
 @ARTICLE{2019arXiv190102015H,